leewillis77/commerce_plaintext_order_summary/README.md

-# Commerce Plaintext Order Summary Tokens
+# Drupal Commerce Plaintext Order Summary Tokens

 ## About this module
 Provides tokens that provide plaintext line item summaries suitable for use in order confirmation emails for Drupal Commerce.